TeamOrion/Documentation/Building for other devices.md

 Make device tree compatible with orion.
 Have a look at other Orion device trees to get some idea.

 Time to compile!
-Check the script orion.sh in documentation.
-Copy/download the file in the main directory.
+Check the script orion.sh in the main directory

-Usage -
-Set the ORION_HOME environment variable to the directory you have synced the source in.
-By default it is /home/<user>/orion.
 Compile using -

 ./orion.sh -[s][f][r][c][p][d] [device name]